ably/ably-dotnet/README.md

         int expiresIn = 3600; // assuming jwtToken has 1 hr expiry
         return new TokenDetails(jwtToken) {
             Expires = DateTimeOffset.UtcNow.AddSeconds(expiresIn)
-        }; // jwt token will directly be used to authenticate with server.
+        }; // jwt token will directly be used to authenticate with ably server.
     }
 };
 ```
-- Do check [official token auth documentation](https://ably.com/docs/auth/token?lang=csharp) for more information.
+- Check [official token auth documentation](https://ably.com/docs/auth/token?lang=csharp) for more information.

 ### Fetching your application's stats